vinayakmishra4/DS-ML-COURSE/POWER-BI/DATA-HANDLING/Installation/Installtion.md

 # 🎯 Quick Installation Checklist

-- ✅ Visit the official Power BI website
+- [x] Visit the official Power BI website
-- ✅ Download the standalone installer
+- [x] Download the standalone installer
-- ✅ Choose the correct language
+- [x] Choose the correct language
-- ✅ Select the correct system version
+- [x] Select the correct system version
-- ✅ Install Power BI Desktop
+- [x] Install Power BI Desktop
-- ✅ Launch the application
+- [x] Launch the application

+---

+# 💡 Did You Know?

+- **Power BI Desktop is completely free to download and use.**
+- **Millions of users worldwide rely on Power BI for business analytics.**
+- **Power BI Service lets you share your reports online with others.**

 ---